jain-hemant/Forest_Fire_Frequency_VB/README.md

 - Export Data: Easily export your fire frequency data in various formats for further analysis or reporting.

--Chart Creation: Generate insightful charts to visualize the data and gain a deeper understanding of fire frequency.
+- Chart Creation: Generate insightful charts to visualize the data and gain a deeper understanding of fire frequency.

 - User-Friendly Interface: Intuitive and easy-to-use interface designed for users of all technical backgrounds.